ClobberXD/gunslinger/API.md

 ### `fire(stack, player)`

-- Responsible for firing one single shot and dealing damage.
+- Responsible for firing one single shot and dealing damage if required.
 Reduces ammo based on `clip_size`.
 - `stack` [ItemStack]: ItemStack passed by `on_lclick`.
 - `player` [ObjectRef]: Shooter player passed by `on_lclick`.